 Transportation to Pompeii

-We had read public transportation to Pompeii wasn’t exactly reliable, and we can now attest that public transportation to Pompeii isn’t reliable at all!
+We had read public transportation to Pompeii wasn’t exactly reliable, & we can now attest that public transportation to Pompeii isn’t reliable at all!
 When we arrived at the train station in Naples, we encountered a train strike.
 Fortunately, another train company was offering “minimal transportation services,” so we jumped on the next train to Pompeii, arriving just in time for our tour.
-Make sure to plan ahead — we downloaded the Trenitalia app and found it extremely useful.
+Make sure to plan ahead — we downloaded the Trenitalia app & found it extremely useful.

 Mount Vesuvius Wine Tasting

-Bosco de’ Medici is about a 10 minute walk to the train station, and transportation back to Naples was so much easier than coming to Pompeii.
+Bosco de’ Medici is about a 10 minute walk to the train station, & transportation back to Naples was so much easier than coming to Pompeii.
 Again, make sure to use the Trenitalia app for an updated list of train times.
 Arrivederci!